Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/) v1.19 or later
 - [KinD](https://kind.sigs.k8s.io/)

+{:.note}
+> Kong services will be published to localhost at the domain name `https://kong.127-0-0-1.nip.io`.
+The [nip.io](https://nip.io) service is used to automatically resolve this domain to the localhost address.

 ## Create Kubernetes Cluster

 A Kind config file is required to build a local cluster listening locally on ports `80` and `443`.
-Starting from the `bash` command, and ending with the `EOF"` line, highlight and copy this entire text block, then paste it into your terminal.
+Starting from the `bash` command, and ending with the `EOF"` line, highlight and copy this text block, then paste it into your terminal.

     bash -c "cat <<EOF > /tmp/kind-config.yaml && kind create cluster --config /tmp/kind-config.yaml
     apiVersion: kind.x-k8s.io/v1alpha4